Eleanor Widener Dixon

 Eleanor Widener Dixon (April 10, 1891–February 12, 1966) was an American socialite and philanthropist.
 She was born in Philadelphia, Pennsylvania, on April 10, 1891, into the wealthy Widener family as the daughter of George Dunton Widener and Eleanor Elkins Widener.

 She married Fitz Eugene Dixon Sr. in 1912.
-The wedding was held at Lynnewood Hall two weeks after her father and brother Harry Elkins Widener died in the sinking of the Titanic.
+The wedding was held at Lynnewood Hall two months after her father and brother Harry Elkins Widener died in the sinking of the Titanic.
 Her wedding dress purchased by her parents in Paris was lost in the sinking.
 They lived together in a mansion on a 114-acre estate named Ronaele (her name spelled backward) which was built by Horace Trumbauer between 1923 and 1925 on the former estate of Jay Cooke.
 They had a daughter, also named Eleanor Widener Dixon, and a son Fitz Eugene Dixon Jr. but divorced in 1936.

 In 1942, she donated her $350,000 yacht, also named Ronaele, to the United States Navy for service during World War II as the USS Alabaster.